-Les Moonves is about to leave CBS, sources say

-The CBS board of directors is likely to announce the deal by Monday morning, according to two executives with direct knowledge of the matter.

-Lawyers were said to be putting the finishing touches on the settlement on Sunday.
-Internally, it is being called a "global settlement," meant to resolve months of litigation between Moonves and Shari Redstone, the controlling shareholder of CBS.
+Les Moonves resigns from CBS

+The donation, which will be made immediately, will come out of any severance that Moonves, one of the media world's highest paid CEOs, might eventually be given.
+Any severance "will depend upon the results" of internal investigations into the harassment allegations, CBS said.

+The departure of Moonves is effective immediately.
+Joseph Ianniello, who has been the CBS chief operating officer since 2013, will serve as president and acting CEO while the board of directors looks for a new CEO

-Moonves and Redstone were locked in a tug of war even before July 27, when Ronan Farrow first reported on alleged harassment by Moonves.
+Moonves and Redstone were locked in a tug of war even before July 27, when Ronan Farrow of The New Yorker first reported on alleged harassment by Moonves.
+The CBS board initially resisted calls for Moonves to be suspended or forced out.

+But his continued leadership of CBS became "untenable," an executive told CNN.

-Farrow published a followup on Sunday.
+With settlement talks already underway, Farrow published a followup story on Sunday.
 He wrote that "six additional women have accused the television executive of sexual misconduct, as the board of the CBS Corporation weighs the terms of his departure."

 The CBS board had already hired two law firms to do an investigation.

-Now that the exit deal has been reached, the veteran broadcasting executive will step down before those investigations are finished, one of the sources said.
+Now the firms have even more to examine.

 Boardroom battle and huge financial stakes